 - engage at-risk sectors to raise awareness and develop mitigation strategies

-- deter the perpetrators by building resilience in Australian society
+- deter perpetrators by building resilience in Australian society

 - defend directly against foreign interference activity through a coordinated government response